-Create additional communications to let families know about the Discussion Board
+STRONGLY RECOMMENDED: Create a launch email and reminder email to let families know about the Discussion Board

-We suggest sending a launch email to Discussion Board users to announce your new Discussion Board.
-Additionally, we recommend setting up a recurring email, portal ad, and newsletter ad to remind families to use the Discussion Board.
-You can access communication templates in our Discussion Boards Communication Best Practices Guide.
+We strongly suggest sending a launch email to Discussion Board users to announce your new Discussion Board.
+Additionally, we recommend setting up a recurring email to remind families to use the Discussion Board.
+You can access templates for both of these emails in our Discussion Boards Communication Best Practices Guide.

-View our Guide to Create and Send an Email and Guide to Advertisements for step-by-step instructions to help you set these up.
+View our Guide to Send an Email and Guide to Advertisements for step-by-step instructions to help you set these up.

 Set up a profile picture

-Adding a profile pic is a nice, personal touch for families to see as they browse and participate in the Discussion Board!
+Adding a profile picture is a nice, personal touch for families to see as they browse and participate in the Discussion Board!

 Create a survey to collect feedback